eliagrady/boily/README.md

 ## Browser tests

 To run your unit tests in the browser, do `npm run browser`, and open `port 8080`.
 Hot module replacement (WDS) are supported.

+### JSX

+Only syntax parsing are supported.
+If you want to transform JSX you need to add a JSX transformer plugins for it.
+E.g `babel-plugin-transform-react-jsx` for React support.

+### Flow

+Both parsing and transformation of Flow comments are supported by this boilerplate.

 ### Rewire